natewoodward/natewoodward.github.io/_posts/2019-11-22-bash-output-patterns.md

 ---

-Here's a few patterns I use to send a `bash` script's output to a log file, syslog, or an email notification.
+Here's a few patterns I use to send a `bash` script's output to a log file, to syslog, or as an email notification.

 1. TOC
 {:toc}